-The 2023 aircraft operations were derived directly from the Airport summary of daily logs, the Airport's noise monitoring system radar data, and FAA Operations Network (OPSNET) data.
-The breakdown in the category of operations is based on the FAA's Traffic Flow Management System Counts (TFMSC) data.
-The 2023 annual operations along with data from 2001 to the most recent period are presented in Table 3-1.
-The total number of operations during the 12-month period was 31,329 - an operation is one departure or one arrival.
-The total operations showed an increase in operations over 2022 but still below the 2021 peak and it should be noted the Airport was closed for 78 days in 2022 for runway construction.
-This included 8,327 commercial jet operations, 3,519 regional jet operations, 16,545 corporate jet operations, and 2,938 operations classified as other.
+The total 2024 aircraft operations were derived directly from the FAA's Operations Network (OPSNET) data Airport summary of daily logs and the Airport's noise monitoring system radar data.
+The breakdown in the category and type of operation is based on the FAA's Traffic Flow Management System Counts (TFMSC) data, Airport summary of daily logs, and the Airport's noise monitoring system radar data.
+The 2024 annual operations along with data from 2001 are presented in Table 3-1.
+The total number of operations during the 12-month period was 32,788 - an operation is one departure or one arrival.
+The total operations showed an increase in operations over 2023 but still below the 2021 peak and it should be noted the Airport was closed for 78 days in 2022 for runway construction.
+The 2024 operations are made up of 8,882 commercial jet operations, 2,284 regional jet operations, 16,868 corporate jet operations, and 4,754 operations classified as other (piston general aviation aircraft, helicopters, and other small local aircraft).

 The operations have seasonal differences with more activity during the summer and winter months.
-Figure 3-1 presents the monthly activity broken down by total operations, commercial/regional, and corporate jet activity.
-As shown in this figure, activity levels are highest in the summer and winter months; for 2023, August had the highest number of operations.
+Figure 3-1 presents the monthly activity broken down by total operations, commercial/regional, and corporate general aviation (GA) activity.
+As shown in this figure, August had the highest number of operations.
 The data from Figure 3-1 is derived from the Airport's noise monitoring system data and will not exactly match the FAA counts.